germal/OpenCVB/README.md

 Mynt Eye D 1000 Support
 =======================

-The Mynt Eye D 1000 camera is supported but the support is turned off by default.
+The Mynt Eye D 1000 camera is supported but the support is turned off by default to simplify installation.
 To enable this support:

--   Download the Windows 10 SDK from
+-   Download the Mynt SDK from
     <https://mynt-eye-d-sdk.readthedocs.io/en/latest/sdk/install_win_exe.html>

 -   Edit the CameraDefines.hpp file to turn on the interface to the Zed 2